sunilit42/lowstocknotification/README.md

-This module useful to send email to admin for out of stock report
+Admin Low Stock Notification free extension

-Magento provides report for out of stock product but does not provide functionality to send email to admin, so this module enhance that functionality
+ - This module useful to send daily report of out of stock product report to admin

 # Features
 - Send email to admin for out of stock product